jonathanlocke/jonathanlocke.github.io/_posts/2021-10-01-microservices.md

 ### KivaKit Microservices &nbsp; <img src="https://state-of-the-art.org/graphics/gears/gears-32.png" srcset="https://state-of-the-art.org/graphics/gears/gears-32-2x.png 2x" style="vertical-align:baseline"/>

 KivaKit is designed to make coding microservices faster and easier.
 In this blog post, we will examine the [*kivakit-microservice*](https://github.com/Telenav/kivakit-extensions/tree/develop/kivakit-microservice) module.
 As of this date, this module is only available for early access via SNAPSHOT builds and by [building KivaKit](https://github.com/Telenav/kivakit/blob/develop/documentation/overview/setup.md).
-The final release of KivaKit 1.1 will include this module and should happen by the end of October, 2021 or sooner.
+The final release of KivaKit 1.1 will include this module and should happen by the end of October, 2021.

 #### What does it do?